sesartrumpet/cs386-pennypilot/Reports/Deliverable4.md

 Penny Pilot is designed as a cross-platform desktop application to help students plan study-abroad finances.
 It is launched via a Python script (main.py) that brings up a user interface built with Tkinter.

 **Licensing**
+For the Penny Pilot project, we adopted the MIT License.
+This license was chosen because it offers both flexibility and simplicity, allowing anyone to freely use, modify, distribute, and even commercialize the software with minimal restrictions.
+It is one of the most widely used open-source licenses and is known for encouraging collaboration and broad adoption.
+The MIT License is easy to understand and includes a clear disclaimer that protects the original authors from liability.
+Its permissive nature aligns with our goal of making Penny Pilot accessible and adaptable for others who may want to build upon or contribute to the project.
+To ensure proper attribution and compliance, the license file has been included in the repository, and the GitHub repository has been configured accordingly.

 **Readme File**